facebook pixel Skip to Main Content

 3. The Biology Graduate Programs Administrative Assistant will fill out an application checklist form, listing application highlights (GRE, GPA, prior coursework, etc) for rapid assessment.

-4. Biology Graduate Education Committee evaluates and discusses each application to ensure the applicant meets the minimum standards and has the potential to succeed in the Biology graduate program to which they are applying.
-(Evaluation occurs at regular Graduate Committee meetings as a standing agenda item, “Review of applications received since last meeting”.)
+4. The Biology Graduate Education Committee evaluates and discusses each application to ensure the applicant meets the minimum standards and has the potential to succeed in the Biology graduate program to which they are applying.
+(Evaluation occurs at regular Graduate Committee meetings as a standing agenda item, “Review of applications received since the last meeting”.)
 Evaluation is based on the following criteria, which are considered indications of potential success in Graduate school:

 1. Availability of a suitable faculty advisor